Skip to main content

 About the Program

-This program offers a combination of biology, computer science and mathematics.
-Graduates will acquire the necessary skills for data analysis of complex databases, extraction of essential information from genomic sequence information, modeling of biological and ecological systems, as well as the design and development of software and algorithms to support these activities.
+The Bioinformatics and Computational Biology, B.S. offers comprehensive training in the fields of bioinformatics and computational biology by combining courses in the areas of biology, chemistry, physics, computer science and mathematics.
+The curriculum consists of coursework in biology, computer science, and related disciplines (chemistry, information systems, mathematics, and physics), complemented by two specific courses in bioinformatics and computational biology.
+Graduates acquire the necessary skills for automated querying and data analysis using complex databases, extraction of essential information from genomic and proteomic data, modeling of biological systems, as well as the design and development of software and algorithms to support these activities.

 Learn more about this program.